tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

   SHOULD be used, and servers MUST ignore the value.

 identities:
-: A vector of the identities that the client is willing to negotiate with the server.
+: A list of the identities that the client is willing to negotiate with the server.
 If sent alongside the "early_data" extension (see {{early-data-indication}}), the first identity is the one used for 0-RTT data.